The impact of overthinking on conversation

 What matters is that people feel less confident about the 'risk' of having an organic conversation, that is punctuated by thought and pauses rather than the complete pre-prepared message where we brook less argument.
 We are not allowing ourselves to be authentic by constantly sending a curated version of who we are.

-If you’re feeling lost in the aftermath of a big decision like divorce or grieving the loss of someone, is there someone in your corner?
+If you’re mourning a friend, feeling lost in the aftermath of a big decision or just simply not sure what you're feeling, is there someone in your corner?
 A good listener, Mariyon will quickly understand the nuances and work with you to strengthen your sense of being whole again.
 Men and women are welcome.

 Feel free to call Mariyon on 0430 183 893 for a preliminary chat and see if she can help.